droidwayin/GentleDynamics/README.md

 🔊 **Set your volume based on the loudest moments, at a moderate level where it isn't overwhelming for you.** Dialogue will remain clear and easy to hear, even in movies like Dune or Tenet, where quiet whispers contrast with loud action scenes.

 **Headphone Correction How-To**:<br>
 If you are using an AutoEQ profile, place it above the limiter plugin.
-Apply preamp (Input) as suggested on your AutoEQ profile page.
 Make sure Autogain is off if you are using a convolver plugin for headset correction.

 ## 👀 The Difference Between Profiles (Music)